autonity/docs.autonity.org/node-operators/install-aut/index.md

 The Autonity Go Client can be installed in several ways:

 - as a pre-compiled Linux Executable File from the Release Archive
-- in a Docker container
-- by building the client from source code.
+- by building the client from source code
+- in a Docker container.

 We assume that the Autonity Go Client will run on a _host_ machine (a VPS or other host that is always-on and persistently available), and a distinct _local_ machine will be used for creating transactions and queries which are then sent to the Autonity Go Client on the _host_ via the RPC endpoint.

+It is recommended not run Autonity using Docker containers outside of a test environment.

 ::: {.callout-note title="Note" collapse="false"}
 Client source code is versioned on a 3-digit `major.minor.patch` versioning scheme, and hosted and maintained in the public GitHub repo [autonity](https://github.com/autonity/autonity/).